LLH School of Phlebotomy & Healthcare Technicians LLC

 YES!

 Our Hybrid program is taught live, via zoom by experienced and certified instructors.
 Your books and materials are mailed to you upon receipt of paid registration within two weeks of start of the program.
-You must attend the In-Person Hands-on training days to successfully complete the program.
+You must attend the In-Classroom Setting Hands-on training days to successfully complete the program.

 Is this program a Certificate of Completion or National Certification program?